Mintz Law Firm

 - Property damage incidents: two years from the initial incident

-To avoid the risks of losing your right to compensation, contact a skilled Arvada personal injury lawyer who knows the statute of limitations and any other deadlines you have to adhere to in order to recover the total value of your compensation.
+To avoid the risks of losing your right to compensation, contact a skilled Arvada, CO personal injury attorney who knows the statute of limitations and any other deadlines you have to adhere to in order to recover the total value of your compensation.

 A personal injury lawyer is your legal representative and the advocate for your rights and best interest throughout the entire claim process.
-When you work with a skilled attorney, you can be sure that they will help you understand your legal options and the best way to proceed so you recover full and just compensation.
+When you work with a skilled attorney that specializes in personal injury, you can be sure that they will help you understand your legal options and the best way to proceed so you recover full and just compensation.
 Furthermore, an attorney can help:

 - Investigate the accident